quiknode-labs/qn-guide-examples/sample-dapps/ethereum-aave-liquidation-tracker/README.md

 2. Configure database credentials
 3. Deploy the Function
 4. Check the Function logs to ensure it's running correctly

+Replace the placeholders (e.g., `QUICKNODE_RPC_URL`) with your own RPC URL and `POSTGRES_USER`, `POSTGRES_HOST`, `POSTGRES_DB`, and `POSTGRES_PASSWORD` with your PostgreSQL credentials.

+#### QuickNode Setup
+1. Log in to your [QuickNode dashboard](https://dashboard.quicknode.com).
+2. Create a new Endpoint for your chain and network (e.g., Ethereum Mainnet).
+3. Copy the RPC URL and paste it into the `QUICKNODE_RPC_URL` placeholder in the Function template.

+#### Database Setup
+1. Log in to your **Supabase dashboard**.
+2. Navigate to your project and click the **Connect** button.
+3. Under **Connection info**, click **View connection string**.
+This will display your database credentials such as host, username, and database name.
+4. Get the database password that you saved earlier during the project setup.
+4. Copy the values for `host`, `user`, and`database`.
+5. Replace the corresponding placeholders when defining `pgClient` in the Function template.
+6. Use these credentials to establish a secure connection to your PostgreSQL database within your application.

+You can get the full code for the Function below or view it [here](./qnServerless/function.js).

 <details>
 <summary>View Functions Code</summary>